arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

   * `popupMessage(const char* innerText)`

-Now that we know what are the steps we need to follow, let's begin by adding the LVGL library and the variables that we will need.
+Now that you know what are the steps you need to follow, let's begin by adding the LVGL library and the variables that will be need.
 ```cpp
    #include <Portenta_LittleVGL.h>